Bariba language: Names

 Other names include Barba or Berba.

 One person who speaks Bariba is called Baatɔnu and two or more persons or speakers are called Baatɔmbu and the language of the Baatɔmbu/Borgawa people is called Baatɔnum.

 Geographic distribution

-In Nigeria, Bariba is spoken mainly in Borgu LGA of Niger State and in Baruten LGA of Kwara state.
+In Nigeria, Bariba is spoken mainly in Borgu LGA of Niger State, Saki West LGA and in Baruten LGA of Kwara state.
 A number of Bariba have migrated to other parts of Nigeria, including Abuja.
 The Bariba people are referred to as Borgawa in Hausa.

 In Benin, Bariba is spoken mainly in Alibori, Donga, Atakora and Borgou departments.
 A number of Bariba have migrated to other parts of Benin, including Cotonou.

-In Togo, Bariba is spoken in the Savanes Region.
+In Togo, Bariba is spoken in the Centrale Region.

 In Burkina Faso, Bariba is spoken in Kompienga Province.

+There are also some Bariba in Niger in Tillabéri Region and Dosso Region.

 Classification

 Bariba is usually classed as an independent member of the Savanna languages, but some consider it and a number of other languages, such as Miyobe, as a Gur language.
 However, other than Bariba, there are other unclassified Gur languages, including Miyobe, Koromfe, Viemo, and Natyoro.